 Case in point.

-As the Group Publisher of leading digital destinations PopSugar, Who What Wear, Byrdie and My Domaine Australia, Alison Rice is bloody inspiring.
+As the former Group Publisher of leading digital destinations PopSugar, Who What Wear, Byrdie and My Domaine Australia, and now founder of Offline the Podcast, Alison Rice is bloody inspiring.
 However, the fact that she’s a vocal, passionate and enterprising supporter of women is even more so.
 Within minutes of being around Alison, you realise you are going to walk away better.
 Full.
 Empowered.
 Educated.
 Contemplative.

 She’s a KD Girl through and through - a modern female making her own rules and carving out her own path.
-We sat down with Alison to find out more about how she starts her day and stole a few of her style tips when it comes to wearing KD.
+We sat down with Alison during her final weeks at Allure to find out more about how she starts her day and stole a few of her style tips when it comes to wearing KD.

 KD: Tell us, what does a typical day for you look like?